ALBERTA OPEN FARM DAYS

 Aurora Alpacas is a family-owned alpaca ranch on 80 acres.

-- ask questions and gain 1st-hand knowledge about what makes alpacas so unique
+- ask questions and gain knowledge about what makes alpacas so unique

 - watch spinning/weaving demonstrations